-Explore royal history with a visit to Windsor Castle, dating back to the 11th century it is the queen’s official residence.
+Explore royal history with a visit to Windsor Castle, dating back to the 11th century it is the King’s official residence.
 Over 39 monarchs have called this castle their home since the 11th century.
 You can see the changing tastes in décor over the centuries when you visit the luxurious State Apartments.
 The State Apartments house countless antique works of art, such as paintings by artists including Leonardo De Vinci and Rembrandt.
 Windsor Castle is home to Queen Marys Dolls House; one of the most fabulous dolls houses in the world.
 Admire the intricate details from the miniature library featuring tiny books made by famous authors such as JM Barrie who wrote Peter Pan, to the miniature working lifts.
 You can also visit St Georges Chapel, the final resting place for several monarchs, including Henry VIII and the Queens Mother.
 Take time to walk around the chapel, and read through the memorials that are on display.

 Estimated arrival time back in London is around 8:00pm.

 1 October to 31 March:

 Golden Tours Visitors Centre, Bus Stop 1, Bulleid Way, Victoria, London SW1W 9SH

 Due to legal working hour’s restrictions for our drivers, this tour will finish within a 2 or 3 minute walk of Gloucester Road Underground Station.
 This station is in Zone 1 and is three stops Eastbound on the Circle Line or the District Line to Victoria.
 The Piccadilly Line also runs through Gloucester Road, and is only 5 stops to Piccadilly Circus.